linusfri/deployments-v2/README.md

     exit
     nix develop

+Or if you're using direnv this is done automatically.

-The generated credential script is ignored by Git and created with mode `0600`.
-Its hash is checked whenever the development shell starts; rerun `tokens` if the encrypted bundle changes.
+The generated credential bash file is checked whenever the development shell starts; rerun `tokens` if the encrypted bundle changes.

 No command assumes a host.
 Omitting the host from installation or deployment fails with usage information.

 Inspect parsed node outputs:

-    refresh-infrastructure
+    show-infra

 ## Provision infrastructure